rafal-zdanowicz/Rim-Analysis-Tool/README.md

 ### Analysis log

 When a CSV file is saved, a text log is created alongside it.
-The log records the source image, analysis settings, viewer settings, and image statistics such as mean, minimum, maximum, and standard deviation.
+The log records the source image, analysis settings, viewer settings, and summary statistics such as mean, minimum, maximum, and standard deviation.

 ### Plot